toddbranch/ECE382/notes/L2/index.md

 *[DEMO: show the program on the computer, program the MSP430, show the result - Both LEDs light up]*

+Let's get a round of applause for our first program!

 Let's **disassemble** the program.
 This will take our executable and attempt to convert it back to assembly.
 It gives us a good idea of which hex bytes correspond to which instructions.

 ```
 Disassembly of section .text: